 Our previous studies demonstrated that SIRT1 has a protective role in IVDD31, 32.
-Further, several previous studies revealed SIRT1 as a key molecule responsible for mitophagy and apoptosis in a variety of aging-related diseases via SIRT1-Parkin-Mitohphagy pathway33-37.
-In the present study, circERCC2 regulated the expression of SIRT1 by sponging miR-182-5p.
-These findings indicate that circERCC2 may have protective effects against NPCs by regulating mitophagy and apoptosis.
-This could be a potentially novel therapeutic target for IVDD.
-Meanwhile, the ability of SIRT1-si to significantly decrease the anti-apoptotic and mitophagy regulation of circERCC2 or miR-182-5p-si confirms that SIRT1 is a direct target of circERCC2 and miR-182-5p-si and that it inhibits oxidation stress in NPCs.
+Furthermore, several studies revealed that SIRT1 plays a key role in mitophagy and apoptosis in a variety of aging-related diseases via SIRT1-Parkin-Mitohphagy pathway33-37.
+In present study, we showed that circERCC2 regulated the expression of SIRT1 by sponging miR-182-5p.
+In addition, the ability of SIRT1-si to decrease the anti-apoptotic and mitophagy function of circERCC2 or miR-182-5p-si confirmed that SIRT1 is a direct target of circERCC2 and miR-182-5p-si in NPCs.
+These findings indicate that circERCC2 may have protective effects on NPCs by regulating mitophagy and apoptosis.

 Oxidative stress-induced mitochondrial dysfunction is implicated in the pathogenesis of IVDD38, 39.
-In this study, TBHP was used to induce oxidative stress in NPCs according to the previous study38.
-Meanwhile, the AF was disrupted to induce IVDD in needle-punctured rat model.
-Rupture of the AF activates oxidative stress, immune response and apoptosis in NP cells40.
-Mitophagy is a selective autophagy process that regulates the regulation of cellular metabolism and its fate by specifically degrading damaged or redundant mitochondria in cells41-43.
-Mitophagy has been associated with the pathological progression of several diseases44-47.
-PINK1/Parkin mitophagy pathway has been identified to be a classical pathway involved in mitophagy48.
-Zhang et al. reported that Parkin is involved in the pathogenesis of IVDD and may be potential therapeutic target for IVDD49.
-PINK1, Parkin and LC3 II are key essential protein for mitophagy initiation, and p62 is indispensable for autophagic degradation50.
-We used these proteins as markers to evaluate mitophagy.
-In our study, we found that LC3 II and Parkin expression was increased with the circERCC2 treatment, indicating that mitophagy was activated; meanwhile, p62 was decreased after circERCC2 treatment, suggesting that autophagic degradation was also promoted.
-Therefore, we hypothesize that circERCC2 may protect IVDD via promoting mitophagy.
+The rupture of AF activates oxidative stress, immune response and apoptosis in NP cells40.
+Therefore, in this study TBHP was used to induce oxidative stress in NPCs, and AF was disrupted to induce IVDD in needle-punctured rat model.
+Mitophagy is a selective autophagy process that regulates cellular metabolism by specifically degrading damaged or redundant mitochondria in the cells41-43.
+Mitophagy has been associated with the progression of several diseases44-47.
+PINK1/Parkin mitophagy pathway has been identified as a classical pathway involved in mitophagy48.
+Zhang et al. reported that Parkin was involved in the pathogenesis of IVDD and may be potential therapeutic target for IVDD49.
+PINK1, Parkin and LC3 II are key proteins for mitophagy initiation, and p62 is indispensable for autophagic degradation50.
+We used these proteins as the markers to evaluate mitophagy.
+We found that LC3 II and Parkin expression was increased after circERCC2 treatment, meanwhile, p62 was decreased after circERCC2 treatment, suggesting that indicating that mitophagy was activated.
+Therefore, we proposed that circERCC2 may alleviate IVDD via promoting mitophagy.